What is microplastic?

 When predators eat, they ingest any plastic that’s still inside their prey and absorb the toxins present in their flesh.
 This is known as biomagnification and it means apex predators like sharks, whales, and marine mammals can have significantly higher concentrations of toxic chemicals in their bodies than the prey species they consume.

 Over time, the bioaccumulation and biomagnification of toxins can cause a variety of health issues.
-These include endocrine disorders, reproductive dysfunction, compromised immune systems, neurological problems, and abnormal behavior.
-These issues can have long-term impacts on the conservation of vulnerable and endangered species that are struggling to recover their shrinking populations.
+These include endocrine disorders, reproductive dysfunction, compromised immune systems, neurological problems, and abnormal behavior—all of which can have long-term impacts on the conservation of vulnerable and endangered species that are struggling to recover their shrinking populations.

 Humans eat microplastic, too

-Microplastic has been found in human foods like fish, shellfish, table salt, honey, bottled water, and even beer.
-In fact, the average person consumes about 5 grams of plastic each week – the equivalent of one credit card.
+Microplastics have been found in human foods like fish, shellfish, table salt, honey, bottled water, and even beer.
+In fact, the average person consumes about 5 grams of plastic each week—the equivalent of one credit card.

-Microplastics and nanoplastics have already been found in human placentas, excrement, and blood.
-While more research is needed to understand the full impacts of plastic consumption on human health, a report released by the Endocrine Society in December 2020 cited evidence of direct cause-and-effect links between plastic and specific health impacts to the human endocrine system, including cancer, diabetes, reproductive disorders, and neurological impairments of developing fetuses and children.
+Microplastics and nanoplastics have already been found in human placentas, excrement, and blood, as well as organs like our lungs.
+While more research is needed to understand the full impacts of plastic consumption on human health, a report released by the Endocrine Society cited evidence of direct cause-and-effect links between plastic and specific health impacts to the human endocrine system, including cancer, diabetes, reproductive disorders, and neurological impairments of developing fetuses and children.

 Microplastics are even in the atmosphere and the air we breathe